digitallyinduced/ihp/Guide/validation.markdown

 ## Security Concerns and Conditional `fill`

 It's important to remember that any kind of validations you might have on the form level are not enough to ensure the security of your application.
 You should always have validations on the backend as well.
-This is because the user might manipulate the form data and send invalid data to your application.
+The user might manipulate the form data and send invalid data to your application.

-So if a field is disabled, or if you have an integer field with a min/max value, you should always have a validation on the backend as well.
+So if a field is disabled or has an integer field with a min/max value, you should always have a validation on the backend.

-Another point to think about is that you don't have to always `fill` all fields in one go.
+Another point is that you don't have to always `fill` all fields in one go.
 Sometimes you'd like to conditionally `fill` based on the current user or based on the current logic.

 Let's see those examples in action.
-Let's say we have a `Comment` record that has a `postId` that references a `Post`, a `body` field, and a modeartion field allowing admin users to indicate if they are approved or rejected.
+Let's say we have a `Comment` record that has a `postId` that references a `Post`, a `body` field, and a moderation field allowing admin users to indicate if they are approved or rejected.

 Here's an excerpt from the `Schema.sql`: